tilera/node/doc/api/child_process.markdown

   * `execPath` {String} Executable used to create the child process
   * `execArgv` {Array} List of string arguments passed to the executable (Default: `process.execArgv`)
-  * `silent` {Boolean} If true, prevent stdout and stderr in the spawned node process from being associated with the parent's (default is false)
+  * `silent` {Boolean} If true, stdin, stdout, and stderr of the child will be piped to the parent, otherwise they will be inherited from the parent, see the "pipe" and "inherit" options for `spawn()`'s `stdio` for more details (default is false)
 * Return: ChildProcess object

 This is a special case of the `spawn()` functionality for spawning Node